How to Make Edible Water Beads

 After 10-15 minutes, pour the water beads into a sieve and run some cold water over them to cool them down.

-Divide the water beads into as many small containers as the colours you wish to add—we used seven different colours and kept one batch white.
+Divide the water beads into as many small containers as the colors you wish to add—we used seven different colors and kept one batch white.

-Then, squirt some food colouring into each bowl and stir the tapioca pearls with a small spoon until they’re completely covered.
+Then, squirt some food coloring into each bowl and stir the tapioca pearls with a small spoon until they’re completely covered.

 Small bowl of tapioca pearls with yellow food colouring added.

-If needed (especially if you’re using gel colouring), add a small quantity of water to prevent the beads from sticking and make them easier to stir—but make sure you don’t add too much or you’ll end up diluting the colouring!
+If needed (especially if you’re using gel coloring), add a small quantity of water to prevent the beads from sticking and make them easier to stir—but make sure you don’t add too much or you’ll end up diluting the coloring!

 5. Let Sit